kontenbase/kontenbase-docs/docs/quickstart/react.md

 ![](./assets/profile-field.png)

-We need some configuration  in `users` service to make public can get user data. but don't worry, by default that will not return password. so user still secure.
+We need some configuration  in `users` service to make both autheticated user and public can get or access users data. but don't worry, by default that will not return password, so user still secure.
-1. clik `authorization` button on top.
+1. clik `authorization` button.
 2. change service to `users`, and turn on `GET` permission for role autheticated and public.

 ![](./assets/user-service-permission.png)

-3. add new field called : `username`, select data type : `username`.  the set field as required and unique.
+3. add new field called : `username`, select data type : `username`.  then set field as required and unique.
 4. enable username as user identity when logging in:  click `settings`, then `configuration` on the sidebar, find `User identity field` and change to username.

 ### Get the API Key
 1. Go to the "Settings".
-2. Click "API" in the sidebar.
+2. Click "API" on the sidebar.
 3. Find your API KEY in this page.

 ### Building the App
-Let's start building the React app from scratch.
+To build the application you can set up your project on your local computer or [stackblitz](https://stackblitz.com), it depends on your prereferences.
+you can check out and try the completed project code on stackblitz, [click here](https://github-jcdvaq-ukv45g.stackblitz.io/).

 #### Initialize a React app
 We can use Create React App to initialize an app called kontenbase-react: